guardian/simple-interactive-videos/README.md

 Janus credentials do not work running as root by default.
 You will need to edit the file ~/.aws/credentials The quickest way to fix this is to replace [multimedia] with [default] and save the file.

-Before running the create_titleid command and the later transcodelauncher you may need to set the AWS region.
+Before running the create_titleid command and the later transcodelauncher command you may need to set the AWS region.
 You should be able to do this by running this:

 ```